Medical Dermatology in Brookhaven, GA

 Seborrhea

 Seborrhea is a chronic skin condition of unknown origin.
-It is characterized by redness and/or scaling, typically involving the central cheeks, the areas around the nose, the eyebrows, the area between the eyebrows, the backs of the ears, the chest, the ear canals, and the scalp.
+It is characterized by redness and/or scaling, typically involving the central cheeks, the areas around the nose, the eyebrows, the area between the eyebrows, the backs of the ears, the chest, the ear canals and the scalp.
 Dandruff is actually a mild form of seborrhea.
-Although there is no cure for this problem, the signs and symptoms can generally be controlled using a variety of topical preparations along with shampoos.

 Skin Cancer

 Skin cancer refers to the abnormal, uncontrolled growth of skin cells.
 One in five people will develop skin cancer in their lifetime, according to the American Academy of Dermatology.
-Risk factors include fair skin, family history, and repeated exposure to tanning beds or sun.
+Risk factors include fair skin, family history and repeated exposure to tanning beds or sun.
 Fortunately, skin cancer is almost always curable if detected and treated early.

 The most common skin cancers are: